 Although the government of Jordan has taken steps in recent years to curtail the import of used vehicles, the market there is still strong, particularly when it comes to vehicles imported from the United States.
-This has much to do with the free-trade agreement that exists between the two countries, as well as the fact that Jordan supplies much of the secondhand auto market for its neighboring countries.
+This has much to do with the free-trade agreement that exists between the two countries.
+As well as the fact that Jordan’s auto market supplies many of the secondhand auto markets for its neighboring countries.

 Purchasing Used Vehicles at U.S. Online Car Auctions

 In recent years, online used car auctions have become the preferred way to purchase used vehicles in the United States.
 The reason is simple.
-Online car auctions give average consumers as well as importer-exporters access to physical used car auctions around the country that had previously been solely open to those with dealer’s licenses.
+Online car auctions give average consumers as well as importer-exporters access to physically used car auctions around the country.
+They were only open to those with dealer licenses.
 Because of this, everyone can now get the kinds of deals that had previously only been available to used car dealers!

 To get started, you merely need to set up an account with an online used car auction provider and make a deposit.
-This deposit is necessary in order to establish your bidding power, with the size of the deposit typically equaling 10% of your potential maximum bid.
-After you’ve done this, you can browse an extensive database of used car auctions, something that gives you incredible variety from the comfort of your own home.
-Simply put, online car auctions are the very best way to find the right used vehicle at a price that can’t be matched anywhere else.
+This deposit is necessary to establish your bidding power, with the size of the deposit typically equaling 10% of your potential maximum bid.
+After you’ve done this, you can browse an extensive database of used car auctions, something that gives you an incredible variety from the comfort of your own home.
+An online car auction is the best way to find the right used vehicle.
+And at a price that can’t be matched anywhere else.

 Shipping a Used or Salvage U.S. Car to Jordan

-RORO stands for “roll-on roll-off”, which describes the manner in which your used vehicle will be loaded onto and then off of the ship.
-Because this is much less labor intensive than container shipping, the savings can be passed onto you.
-These savings are further compounded by the fact that Jordan is a country that calculates an imported used car’s value via CIF (the total of the vehicle’s value, shipping insurance and freight charges).
+RORO stands for “roll-on roll-off”, which describes how your used vehicle will be loaded onto and then off of the ship.
+Because this is much less labor-intensive than container shipping, the savings can be passed on to you.
+These savings are further compounded by the fact that Jordan is a country that calculates an imported used car’s value via CIF (the total of the vehicle’s value, shipping insurance, and freight charges).
 The only drawback is that you won’t have the protection of a container.
 Still, the risk of damage occurring during transit is relatively minimal.